 2019 Porsche 718 Boxster Spyder

-Introduced in 2016, the current-generation Porsche Boxster gained a couple of major changes compared to its predecessor.
-While the styling and interior didn’t change much compared to the previous roadster, the new Boxster changed its name to the 718 Boxster, a tribute to a sports car from the late 1950s, and switched to turbocharged engines for the first time ever.
-Come 2018, and it seems that Porsche is finally working on a new version of the Boxster Spyder.
+It’s been two years since Porsche updated the current Boxster, also giving it a "718" badge, and it seems that the German firm is finally working on a new iteration of the higher-performance Spyder model.
 First introduced in 2009 and relaunched in 2015, the Boxster Spyder is a modern tribute to the 718 Spyder of the 1960s, and the upcoming will be the first to actually wear the iconic "718" badge next to the "Spyder" lettering.

+Introduced in 2016, the facelifted third-generation Porsche Boxster gained a couple of major changes compared to its predecessor.
+While the styling and interior didn’t change much compared to the previous roadster, the new Boxster changed its name to the 718 Boxster, a tribute to a sports car from the late 1950s, and switched to turbocharged engines for the first time ever.
 There isn’t a lot of information to run by as of this writing, but the spyder configuration is pretty obvious in the spy shots.
 First spotted in snowy weather in northern Europe, the upcoming sports car hit the Nurburgring track for some high-performance testing in April 2018.
 And we can see a few differences.
 The soft-top roof is different toward the back, while the engine hood features the famous flying buttresses.
 I also spotted a few changes front and rear.
 They’re not massive, but they do make the Spyder a bit more aggressive.
 Under the hood, it should get the most powerful engine ever fitted in a Boxster, but the nameplate’s switch to turbocharging makes things a bit complicated.
 We should find out more later this year, but until then let’s have a closer look at the spy shots in the speculative review below.